|

 Post-Intelligencer Collection at the Museum of History and Industry in Seattle.
 Special

-appreciation is given to Mary Leck at ZymoGenetics for her original research, photo
+appreciation is given to Mary Leck who worked at ZymoGenetics for her original research, photo

 collecting and writing of the Steam Plant's history.